jameslnewell/tradie-v4/packages/node-package-scripts/README.md

 An opinionated set of scripts for creating and maintaining node packages.

-Feel like you spend more time setting up, and updating the tools tools?`@tradie/node-package-scripts` lets you spend more time writing code and less time setting up, updating and maintaining the tools for your packages.
-It provides you with a way to keep tooling consistent across all of your node packages with minimal effort.
+Feel like you spend more time setting up, and updating the tools tools?`@tradie/node-package-scripts` lets you spend more time writing code and less time setting up, updating and maintaining the tools for your package.
+It provides you with a way to keep tooling consistent across multiple packages with minimal effort.

 ## Usage